r-geoflow/geoflow-shiny/README.md

 ## Workflows browser

-The workflow browser will list all configuration files that within your geoflow data directory.
+The workflow browser will list all configuration files that are available within your geoflow data directory.
 From there, you will be able to trigger/execute the workflow with [geoflow](https://github.com/eblondel/geoflow).

 Overview of the workflow browser: